 Scholarships and Fellowships

 As soon as you decide to study or intern abroad, make an appointment to see a financial aid counselor.
 Remember to take a copy of the budget for your program to your appointment.
-For additional information about study abroad and financial aid, click here.
-Though many types of financial aid and scholarships apply to study abroad and international internships, there are some exceptions.
-The Financial Aid Office can advise you about what will apply.
-WOU also offers a variety of scholarships, some of which you may be able to use for study abroad.
+Many types of financial aid and scholarships apply to study abroad and international internships, but there may be some exceptions.
+Visit this site for additional information about financial aid and study abroad.

 WOU Scholarships for Study Abroad

 Friends of Gentle House Foreign Study Grant: Available to a WOU student in the German Program.